tobytwigger/laravel-settings/docs/_docs/class-based.md

 Often you will start using anonymous settings and move to class-based settings as your application grows.
 To make this as simple as possible, you can alias a class-based setting and use it as though it was an anonymous setting.

-You can alias a setting through config or the service provider
+You can alias a setting through config or the service provider, or define it directly on your setting class.
+You only need to use one of the following methods.

 ```php
 <?php